Noobigirl/ropasky_mania/README.md

 ## 👩🏿‍🔧 Basic Explanation

-Rock Paper Scissors ...on steroids.
-That is a great way to describe **Ropasky Mania**: A turn based party/strategy game where
+Rock, Paper, Scissors… with a wild twist!
+That’s the spirit of **Ropasky Mania**, a fast-paced, turn-based party strategy game where you go head-to-head against a cunning bot

 ---